dave45678/Lesson15/Laravel/Lesson05.md

 * Setting up the database connection
 * Creating models and table migrations

 1. Create a new Laravel application.
-Don't forget to generate your application key!
+Don't forget to generate your application key if it does not already exist!

 2. Create a database that you can connect to in MySQL using  'create database DB_NAME', where DB_NAME is the name that your database will use.
 In our case, we will create a database called forge: